 Unfortunately, similar to honey bees, we have cause to be worried about our native bee population.
 Native solitary bees have taken a huge hit because of loss of habitat, lack of dietary diversity and available food, and wide-spread pesticide use.
 Thankfully, the ways to help native bees will also benefit honey bees!
 You can help by keeping a bee friendly yard.
 This includes not only planting bee-friendly plants, but also providing habitats for native bees, avoiding pesticides, and providing bees a water source.

 Most importantly, if you want to support both honey bees and our native bees, support your small, local and sustainable farmers and beekeepers whenever possible.

+These are habitats we built for mason and leafcutter bees.
 A queen will nest and lay eggs in each of those bamboo reeds!